|Rating:||8.8 / 10|

 The material in these belts is stretchy, soft and very comfortable to wear and the best way to think of it is as a similar type of materials you get on headlights or ski goggles.
 The belt feels really comfortable on, even with a full pack you really don’t notice its there.
 I have found that even sitting at a desk all day the belt feels really good and you can be forgiven for forgetting it’s there.
 The belt clip is very slim and lightweight, and comes with an easy clip fastening and is very low profile.
 If there is a weak point to the belt it is potentially that the buckle, while durable, I suspect if you drop something heavy on it at the wrong angle it could break.

-When you purchase this belt you will find it cinched up to a reasonably small size so I suggest that unless you have a vey small waist, loosen it up most of the way and then tighten as it’s a bit hard to do once you have it on.
+When you purchase this belt you will find it cinched up to a reasonably small size so I suggest that unless you have a very small waist, loosen it up most of the way and then tighten as it’s a bit hard to do once you have it on.
 Any excess length on the belt sits behind the belt itself so you don’t have any loose tongue flapping about.
 The belt is rated to a waist of 40″/101 cm and at the time I tested it out, I was close on the limit.
-The Australian distributors will be getting an extra long version of this belt but that’s not expected to be in the near future.
+The Australian distributor of Arcade Belts now has good supplies of the long version of this belt which suit waists up to 127 cm (50 inches).

-You can purchase the Arcade Belts from Amazon Australia
+You can purchase the Arcade Belts from Wildfire Sports

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!